 Wrong again.
 This seemed to amplify the powers of the salt.
 Each sip made it taste even more loaded with sodium.
-Every attempt I made to turn this into a drinkable beverage just seemed to make it grow stronger, like a hydra.
-Cut off one head and two more shall rise.
+Every attempt I made to subdue this beverage just seemed to make it grow stronger.
+Bojangles Hard Sweet Tea is like Hydra: Cut off one head and two more shall rise.

 DO NOT DRINK THE BOJANGLES HARD SWEET TEA pic.twitter.com/aWmCpet9HY— kate bush's husband (blue checkmark) (@airbagged) March 15, 2023

 Big surprise ending, eh?
 I hated these.
 Don’t drink them.
 Who is drinking them, I wonder?
 And where?
 Are you BYOBing at your local Bojangles?
 Are you hitting the drive-thru and bringing some tenders home for a nice meal and beverage pairing?

 Most unhinged of all, are you drinking these independent of a Bojangles meal?
 Are you getting blasted off Bojangles hard tea at the club?
 Rolling up to the barbecue with a sixer of Boj in your hands?
 No. Of course not.